Cafcass: The Child and Family Court Advisory and Support Service

 Historically the police have had very little use for perpetrator programmes for men.
 ACPO – The Association for Chief Police Officers found very little to support them in their publication in 2009.
 Doubtless their reasons will have been “cost” and very, very poor completion statistics of the mainline projects all focused on “power and control”, and gendered according to radical feminist beliefs.

-In many areas the police have been required to arrest someone – i.e. to effectively separate the couple.
+In many areas the police have been required to take positive action, which could mean, “arrest someone” – i.e. to effectively separate the couple.
 They may have been aware about who was mainly responsible but, with the underlying beliefs that women often look after children better than men and that men are less complaining than women, they tend to arrest the man and cart him off for a night in the cells, guilty or not.
 This was what we found when we “researched” the changes from the start of the new policy

 The statistics demonstrated very clearly that for every 7 call outs to a female victim there were 5 call outs to a male victim.
 That proportion changed quite dramatically once the “arrest someone” practice became embedded.
 People learnt and responded accordingly.
 But the most likely scenario is that a couple both wanted the partner – but without the violence.